launchdarkly/api-client-java/docs/FeatureFlagsApi.md

 FeatureFlagsApi apiInstance = new FeatureFlagsApi();
 String projectKey = "projectKey_example"; // String | The project key, used to tie the flags together under one project so they can be managed together.
-String environmentKey = "environmentKey_example"; // String | The environment key, used to tie together flag configuration and users under one environment so they can be managed together.
 String featureFlagKey = "featureFlagKey_example"; // String | The feature flag's key.
 The key identifies the flag in your code.
-String featureFlagApprovalRequestId = "featureFlagApprovalRequestId_example"; // String | The feature flag approval request ID
+String environmentKey = "environmentKey_example"; // String | The environment key, used to tie together flag configuration and users under one environment so they can be managed together.
-FeatureFlagApprovalRequestConfigBody featureFlagApprovalRequestConfigBody = new FeatureFlagApprovalRequestConfigBody(); // FeatureFlagApprovalRequestConfigBody | Create a new feature flag approval request try {
-    apiInstance.deleteFeatureFlagApprovalRequest(projectKey, environmentKey, featureFlagKey, featureFlagApprovalRequestId, featureFlagApprovalRequestConfigBody);
+String scheduledChangeId = "scheduledChangeId_example"; // String | The id of the scheduled change
+try {
+    apiInstance.deleteFlagConfigScheduledChanges(projectKey, featureFlagKey, environmentKey, scheduledChangeId);
 } catch (ApiException e) {
-    System.err.println("Exception when calling FeatureFlagsApi#deleteFeatureFlagApprovalRequest");
+    System.err.println("Exception when calling FeatureFlagsApi#deleteFlagConfigScheduledChanges");
     e.printStackTrace();
 }
 ```